petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/personalizing-the-search-experience.md

 ### Configure a Geolocation-Aware Blueprint

-Now that you have the Ipstack service configured and search documents with geopoint data, you're ready to configure a Blueprint that boosts certain results by their proximity to the search User:
+Now that you have the ipstack service configured and search documents with geopoint data, you're ready to configure a Blueprint that boosts certain results by their proximity to the search User:

 1. Open the Blueprints application by clicking _Blueprints_ from Global Menu &rarr; Applications (Search Experiences).